Andy Crofts: Paul Weller

 Crofts joined Paul Weller's band in March 2008 and began touring to promote the 22 Dreams album.
-Crofts had initially met Paul when supporting him in the former band The On Offs in 2006.
+Crofts had initially met Paul when supporting him in the former band The on Offs in 2006.

 Crofts started as keyboard player for Weller before moving to bass guitar.
 He is a regular on Weller's studio albums since his 2010 album Wake Up the Nation.

 Crofts' studio efforts contain many instruments such as bass guitar, guitar, keyboards, synths and vocals.
 Crofts even wrote string arrangements despite his lack of classical training.

 When Crofts joined the Weller band, he was originally the keyboard player.
 He played bass guitar on all live shows.

 Producer

 Crofts mixes and produces songs for signed and unsigned bands, as well as his own music.
 He worked with Dutch artist Max Meser on an as yet unreleased album.

+Croft's solo album Melody Boy is set to be released in 2026.